Jammy2211/PyAutoLens/docs/overview/overview_1_lensing.rst

 We will ray-trace this ``Grid2D``'s (y,x) coordinates to calculate how a lens galaxy's mass deflects the source galaxy's light.

-This requires analytic functions representing the light and mass distributions of galaxy_list. **PyAutoLens** uses ``Profile`` objects for this, such as the elliptical sersic ``LightProfile``:
+This requires analytic functions representing the light and mass distributions of galaxies. **PyAutoLens** uses ``Profile`` objects for this, such as the elliptical sersic ``LightProfile``:

 .. code-block:: bash